NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 2. The accelerometer has no drift, but is extremely susceptible to vibrations.
 This argues for a low cut off frequency for the accelerometer.
 This is ok especially because the gyroscope will provide good high-frequency data.
 3. If your complimentary gain is too high, your measurements will drift.
 The drift can be very, very slow, but so take time to make sure it's not there.

 You'll need to experiment quite a bit to get good measurement.
-The more tuning you can do without recompiling, the better.
+The more tuning you can do without recompiling, the better, so spend some time refining your remote control code so you can tune things with the knob.

 ### Turn in Your Work